• About

 A Guide to Contract Disputes in Business

 As a business owner, you are likely familiar with contracts.
-Used to create an obligation between two or more parties to fulfill a duty, contracts are legally binding.
-A valid and legally enforceable contract defines all pertinent details of the agreement, including:
+Contracts are legally binding and create an obligation between two or more parties to fulfill a duty.
+A valid and lawfully enforceable contract defines all pertinent details of the agreement, including:

 • Identification of every party involved in the contract